lilblupig/curls/DEVELOPMENT.md

 1. [Revised Development Process](#revised-development-process)

 ## Reflections on General Approach to Build
-The preparation and build plan for the project was methodical and modular, with the intention of building one thing at a time.
-To a greater extent this was achieved, but a number of early build sections had to be re-written.
+The preparation and build plan for the project was methodical and modular, with the intention of building one thing at a time and using previous code as a template for other similar parts of the website.
+To a greater extent this was achieved, but a number of early build sections had to be re-written, some a number of times, as shown in the commit history.
 Greater understanding of the concepts to be used would avoid this.
-The preparation and user/owner research did provide a solid foundation to work from, and will be repeated, along with the use of a kanban board or GitHub projects area.
+The preparation and user/owner research did provide a solid foundation to work from and an excellent focus for direction in resolving issues.
+This approach will be repeated, along with the use of a kanban board or GitHub projects area.

 Overall commits are short, concise and descriptive.
 Most commits are made in the style "Change in","Page name","Section number".
 This became unclear at times, such as when first building sections on the "More" page: the commit was "Add more s1".
 Without context this is very ambiguous.
 This degenerated further when coding tired and abbreviating Page names to their first letter "Amend spacing T S2."
 On future projects a predefined structure will be chosen for commits and used at all times.

-The creator is probably too self-reliant and should ask for help sooner.
-Going forward, the 30 minute rule will apply to major bugs, before seeking assistance from tutor support or if available mentoring.
+The development lifecycle for this project has been quite repetetive.
+As a beginner developer, the creator gained better understanding of various concepts at middle and later stages of development, that learning was then applied to previous code before moving on to the next new section in order to maintain consistency of both code and page structure.

-The final draft project is well structured, absolutely responsive, fulfils the user stories and scores highly on Lighthouse in all areas.
+The final draft project is well structured, absolutely responsive, fulfils the user stories, clears the W3C validators and scores highly on Lighthouse in all areas.
 The creator believes the project is of good quality and has real-world value.

 ## Lessons Learned
 As the first proper personal project, many mistakes were made in its development and a number of inappropriate approaches were taken across the board.
-These can largely be narrowed down to inexperience and relying primarily upon the content provided in the LMS by Code Institute rather than supplementing that learning with self guided learning in relation to industry standards and best practices.
+These can largely be narrowed down to inexperience and relying primarily upon the content provided in the LMS by Code Institute rather than supplementing that learning with self guided learning in relation to both mini code projects and industry standards and best practices.

 ### Preparation
 The UX design process was followed closely, and the stages relating to each plane were actually fairly comprehensive.
 These provided a good foundation for the production of wireframes and preparation for the build proper.